 Investments Driven by Dividends

 High-yield ETFs are prone to high volatility.
 You should regularly monitor its performance and keep a tab on any dividend cuts.
-If the ETF dividend yield dips below your financial needs, don’t be afraid to sell your stocks and make a better investment that fulfills your monetary requirements.
+If the ETF dividend yield dips below your financial needs, don’t be afraid to sell your stocks and make a better investment that fulfills your monetary requirements and level of risk tolerance.